chopralab/cipher/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 8-bit signed integers ([type 16](#run-length-encoded-8-bit-array)).

 *Description*: Array of bond Resonances for bonds in `bondAtomList`.
 Must be -1: resonance is unknown, 0: no resonance, or 1: resonance exists.
-*Note*: This field is optional, it is not required that you know the resonance of bonds when writing mmtf files.
+*Note*: This field is optional, it is not required that you know the resonance of bonds when writing cipher files.
 However if you have the information, we encourage you to include it!

 Possible pairings between the `bondResonanceList` and `bondOrderList` are shown below.